 Transportation: Transportation stops have been designated within our catchment area.
 If you wish to utilize our bus services, please contact our administrative assistant.
 Because our timing is essential, we need all parents to be at the stop 5 minutes prior to scheduled arrival.
 Bus transportation is a privilege and Fiddlehead School has the right to deny transportation if behaviors that may be dangerous to others exist.
+Any child not able to wear a mask on the bus, will receive a notice.
+2nd offense, student will lose privilege to ride the bus for 10 school days.

 Visitors: All visitors & parents must check in with the registrar at the front desk upon entering the building.
 This is for the safety of all and to ensure that learning in each classroom is not interrupted.
+Visitors will be limited to keep risk low for COVID concerns.